xpqz/dyalog-docs/windows-ui-guide/docs/tracer.md

 - When you press Ctrl+Enter or click the *Trace* button on a line that calls another function, a new trace window appears on top of the stack and displays the newly called function.
 - When a function exits, its trace window disappears and the focus moves to the previous trace window.
 When the last function in a traced suspension exits, the last trace window disappears.
 - If you click the *Quit this function* button in the *Trace Tools* window, or press Escape, or close the trace window by clicking on its [X] button or typing Alt-F4, the top trace window disappears and the focus moves to the previous trace window
-- If you close any of the trace windows further down the stack, the stack will be cut back to the corresponding point, i.e. to the line of code that called the function whose trace window you closed.
+- If you close any of the trace windows further down the stack, the stack will be cut back to the corresponding point, that is, to the line of code that called the function whose trace window you closed.
 - The <RM> button removes all the trace windows and resumes execution.
 The same is achieved by the expression `→⎕LC`.
 The <CS> button also continues execution, but leaves the trace windows displayed and allows you to watch their progress.
 - If you minimise any of the trace windows, the entire stack is minimised to a single icon, from which it may be restored.
 - If you drag any Trace window with the mouse and at the same time press Ctrl+Shift, the entire set of Trace windows is dragged.